aquarion-ai/aquarion-docs/README.md

 ## About this Repository

-The repository contains the core code for the backend components.
-Various frontends and various way to package / deploy these components will be coded elsewhere.
+The repository contains the documentation for Aquarion AI.

 ## Disclaimer